The Emotional Seller: Strategies for Navigating Grief, Divorce & Sentimentality

 • Refer to Counselors or Support Groups

 Andres Wartin notes that grief can delay decisions; referring clients to grief counselors or divorce support groups can help them regain clarity.
-Build relationships with local mental health professionals to which you can refer clients.
+Build relationships with local mental health professionals you can refer clients to.

 • Engage Financial Advisors or Attorneys

-When divorce involves complex finances—such as division of proceeds, refinance, or lien issues—coordinate with attorneys and advisors to lay out all options in clear, calm terms.
+When divorce involves complex finances, things like division of proceeds, refinance, or lien issues, coordinate with attorneys and advisors to lay out every option in clear, calm terms.

 • Coordinate with Trustees or Executors